devwaren/vanilla-ts-ssr-template/README.md

 ```

 DOM - The DOM element to render the html to the page
-html - The html to render to the page allows you to use [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
+html - The html to render to the page allows you to use [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

-more documentation will be added soon.
+more documentation will be added soon